sdiehl/write-you-a-haskell/003_lambda_calculus.md

 When we apply the $\omega$ combinator to itself we find that this results in an equal and infinitely long chain of reductions.
-A sequence of reductions that has no normal form ( i.e., it reduces indefinitely ) is said to *diverge*.
+A sequence of reductions that has no normal form ( i.e. it reduces indefinitely ) is said to *diverge*.

 $$
 (\lambda x. x x) (\lambda x. x x) \to \\